ret2basic/nand2tetris/README.md

 ## Part I: Hardware

-Part I covers project 1 to 6.
+Part I covers Project 1 to 6.
 In this part, we are going to implement the hardware architecture for our Hack computer.
 In particular, we are going to build:

-1. **Logical gates:** project 1
+1. **Logical gates:** Project 1
-2. **ALU and memory devices:** project 2 and 3
+2. **ALU and memory devices:** Project 2 and 3
-3. **Hack machine language:** project 4
+3. **Hack machine language:** Project 4
-4. **CPU and RAM:** project 5
+4. **CPU and RAM:** Project 5
-5. **Hack assembler:** project 6
+5. **Hack assembler:** Project 6

 ## Part II: Software

-Part II covers project 7 to 12.
+Part II covers Project 7 to 12.
 In this part, we are going to implement **Jack**, a *simple*, *Java-like*, *object-based* programming language.
 As with programming languages like Java and C#, the Jack compiler will be *two-tiered*:

 1. The **Hack compiler** will generate interim **bytecode**, designed to run on an abstraction **virtual machine (VM)**.
 2. The bytecode will then be compiled further by a separate **VM translator** into the **Hack machine language**.